 Repurposing existing design work for another deliverable is a great way not only to make better use of your design budget, it helps you achieve a consistent look and feel across projects.
 But this means having to do some up-front planning and having to keep your projects organized.
 Keep your files clean as you work, or plan on time after the deliverable is sent off to clean up the files.

 What are the common-sense rules to naming files?
 Does it really matter?
 Even though your computer allows you great flexibility in naming files, think ahead to how the file will be used.
 Take pity on the user that will have to type that name into a web browser, and be mindful of how the name will look once the escape codes are entered in place of spaces.

 Read about it here.
 Have a question or comment?
 Email me! (see links below).

-Tagsagencies audiences Basecamp blog brand business call to action community computers customers customer support editing email estimates fonts freelance graphics iPad job hunting leads logos mac marketing messaging Outlook packaging planning PR productivity product review professionalism project management projects recommendations resume reviews sales self publishing social media stock photography Technology tradeshows web design windows writing
+Tagsagencies audiences Basecamp blog brand business call to action community computers customers customer support editing email estimates fonts freelance gadgets graphics iPad job hunting leads logos mac marketing messaging Outlook packaging planning PR productivity product review professionalism project management projects recommendations resume reviews self publishing social media stock photography Technology tradeshows web design windows writing

 - Leave Localization to the Pros

 - Mirrored Margins in MS Word

 - A Tale of Three Headsets